Safety, Tolerability, PK and PD of ADX-038 in Healthy Participants and Paroxysmal Nocturnal Hemoglobinuria (PNH) Patients (PNH)

 Intervention / Treatment

-For each cohort in Part A (SAD), 8 participants will be randomized in a 3:1 ratio; 6 participants to active (ADX-038): 2 participants to control (matched placebo).
+For each cohort in Phase 1 (SAD), 8 participants will be randomized in a 3:1 ratio; 6 participants to active (ADX-038): 2 participants to control (matched placebo).
 Randomization will be on Day 1.
 Initially, 2 sentinel participants (1 active and 1 placebo) will be randomized and dosed.
 The sentinel participants will be evaluated for safety.
 The investigator's assessment and the independent medical monitor will decide upon the randomization and dosing of the 6 remaining participants (5 active and 1 placebo) according to the randomization schedule.

 siRNA duplex oligonucleotide